 - That of God Award, which is for Young Friends in the second to fifth grades.
 Although intended for this age group, first graders may also attempt the award if appropriate.

 - Spirit of Truth Award, which is for Young Friends in the sixth to twelfth grades and Venture Scouts.

-Participants must be members of Boy Scouts of America, Girl Scouts USA or Camp Fire USA while being members or attenders of a Monthly Meeting or Friends Church.
+Participants must be members of Boy Scouts of America, Girl Scouts USA while being members or attenders of a Monthly Meeting or Friends Church.
 This includes active participation in the life of the Meeting or Church, regular attendance for worship and, if applicable, business meetings, as well as First Day or Sunday School or religious education at a Quaker school.